Code-Institute-Submissions/hanselsbakery/README.md

 -  **Web Development Tools**

 	- I have used this tool to help me with debugging issues that I had during implementation.
-In addition, by using the inspection mode I could see hthat idnee rbsiteemen
+In addition, by using the inspection mode I could see hthat idnee rbsiteemenpiece of feature was after coding it.

 - **W3C Validation**